djadair/syno-rescuedisk/README.md

 legacy bios mode and ancient systems can not boot GPT at all.
 That said EFI boot with GPT is likely the safest choice for future systems.

+**WARNING:**  This repository contains a Makefile which is used to test the live ISO build.
+Unless you are trying to build a live ISO file that is likely not what you want to use, while it *can* also create a USB device it makes lots of default assumptions which may not match your use case.
+Please read this whole file and examine what the Makefile does before just typeing "make".

 ## Setup

 **NOTE:** This has only been tested when run on Ubuntu Xenial and Bionic systems installed from the